yogeshadgLTTS/M2-Embedded-BasicCalculator/1_Requirements/README.md

 ## Cost and Feature

+The cost of the hardware and software design is fixed and one-time investment only.

 A calculator is a device that performs numerical operations.
-This basic calculators can do only addition, subtraction, multiplication, and division.
+The features of this basic calculator can perform only addition, subtraction, multiplication, and division.

 ## SWOT Analysis

 ### Strength

+1. The ultimate strength of calculators is its innovative and user-friendly.
+2. Calculators are long-lasting, and they have almost all kinds of basic numerical operations.

+### Weaknesses

+1. The storage capacity is low to store the previous operations.
+2. Always power supply is needed for the calculator to perform an operation.

+### Opportunities

+1. We can use a solar panel in calculators to reduce the power supply usage.

 ### Threats

+1. Nowadays people are not intrested in buying electronic calculator becuase calculator operations are implemented in our portable accessories like smartphones and laptops etc.

 ## 4W's and 1H